-In the preschool Montessori environment all the materials are neatly kept on the shelves.
+In the preschool and pre-K Montessori environment, all the materials are neatly kept on the shelves.
 Everything in the classroom has a place.
 Once the child is finished with a material he/she puts the material back on the shelf where it belongs.
 The teacher works with each child individually and in groups.
 The Montessori philosophy believes that the children should be allowed to do things for themselves and be as independent as possible.

 Our preschool areas are prepared environments that promote individual work, designed to meet your child's needs (social, physical, emotional, and psychological).
 It will aid your child toward independence and self–care, while building social skills, grace, and courtesy.
-Our classrooms offer activities in the following areas: Practical Life (sweeping, pouring), Language (matching objects to pictures), Science (things in our environment), Art (painting, coloring, play-dough), Math (counting, sorting), Sensorial (sizes, weights, colors, textures), Manipulative (stringing, lacing).
+Our classrooms offer activities in the following areas: Practical Life (sweeping, pouring), Language (matching objects to pictures), Science (things in our pre-K environment), Art (painting, coloring, play-dough), Math (counting, sorting), Sensorial (sizes, weights, colors, textures), Manipulative (stringing, lacing).
 Puzzles and Blocks

-There are differences between a Montessori Program and a regular preschool program.
+There are differences between a Montessori Program and a regular preschool or pre-K program.
 The Montessori program is individually-based and a regular preschool is group based (everything is done in a group).
 Montessori believes that the child needs order in his/her environment, the child needs freedom to choose his/her own work, and the child needs the freedom to repeat the activity (Note: Montessori teachers call their educational activities "work.").
 Another difference between a Montessori Program and a regular preschool program is that many preschools are theme based.
 The teacher picks a theme for the week or month.
 In Montessori there are no themes.
 A Montessori classroom might choose to explore animals or people but all projects are ongoing.
 If something is brought into the classroom it usually becomes part or the curriculum.